PSandro/website/content/posts/bigrep-modding-klipper/index.md

 While the newer BigRep machines come shipped with a Windows embedded PC (apparently for some motor driver compatibility reasons...) the printer I'm working on still had a linux-pc with LUbuntu 16.04 installed.
 This Computer is connected via USB to a so called `BoogieBoard` which is BigRep's modified version of the OpenSource [SmoothieBoard](https://smoothieware.github.io/smoothieware-website-v1//smoothieboard-v1).
 To be specific, the board in this printer had the version `Boogieboard 1 3`.
 The MCU does not have any stepper drivers mounted but rather sends pulses/direction signals to the external drivers (wired using the RJ45 ports).
-For motion in XYZ drivers of type `Leadshine DM556` are used, while it's a `Leadshine DM442` for the extruders each.
+For motion in XYZ, drivers of type `Leadshine DM556` are used, while it's a `Leadshine DM442` for the extruders each.

 The root password for the Linux Computer is written in the service protocol, that's great!
 The frontend on this PC is just a modified OctoPrint with the capability to update the modified SmoothieWare firmware running on the Boogieboard.